thegitfather/angular-flabel/README.md

 If your project is using bower and your clone is outside your project directory, you can use [`$ bower link`:link:](http://bower.io/docs/api/#link)

-If you have gulp installed globally just run `$ gulp watch` or `$ gulp build`.
+If you installed gulp globally just run `$ gulp watch` or `$ gulp build`.
 Otherwise type `$ npm start` to use the locally installed gulp to start the watch task.